©2021 Mark Seth Lender, All Rights Reserved

 In the biblical continuation of the story, wandering in the desert The People were tempted by false idols, of gold.
 They were tempted with a return to the old ways we had collectively put behind us.
 The result for those who capitulated and recanted was destruction…

-This year there is still Plague.
-Again, there will be no celebration.
+This year the Plague continues.
+There will be no celebration.
 When we needed it most.
 Now again, we are in slavery.
-And an Angel of Gold among us and the price of his wealth the desecration of our world entire and all that dwell within it.
+And an Angel of Gold still among us and the price of his wealth the desecration of our world entire and all that dwell within it.
 Finally, and in long delay and at great cost to life, all life, finally we see things as they are.